Home » Transforming » Page 14

 Read More

 Discipleship is about the most important kind of learning possible, learning to follow after Jesus.
-Yet too often, we see it as an add-on rather than an essential part of Christian faith.
-Perhaps if discipleship were only a matter of acquiring information, we would be less inclined to neglect it.
-But it’s more than that.
+Yet too often, we see it as an add-on rather than an essential part of faith.
+If discipleship were only a matter of acquiring information, perhaps we would be less inclined to neglect it.

 Read More